wilbaker/VFSForGit/CONTRIBUTING.md

 - *Avoid using the thread pool (and avoid using async)*

   `HttpRequestor.SendRequest` makes a [blocking call](https://github.com/Microsoft/VFSForGit/blob/4baa37df6bde2c9a9e1917fc7ce5debd653777c0/GVFS/GVFS.Common/Http/HttpRequestor.cs#L135) to `HttpClient.SendAsync` and that blocking call consumes a thread from the managed thread pool.
-Until that design changes the rest of VFS4G must avoid using the thread pool unless absolutely necessary.
-If the thread pool is required, any long running tasks should be moved to a separate thread that's managed by VFS4G itself (see [GitMainteanceQueue](https://github.com/Microsoft/VFSForGit/blob/4baa37df6bde2c9a9e1917fc7ce5debd653777c0/GVFS/GVFS.Common/Maintenance/GitMaintenanceQueue.cs#L19) for an example).
+Until that design changes, the rest of VFS4G must avoid using the thread pool unless absolutely necessary.
+If the thread pool is required, any long running tasks should be moved to a separate thread that's managed by VFS4G itself (see [GitMaintenanceQueue](https://github.com/Microsoft/VFSForGit/blob/4baa37df6bde2c9a9e1917fc7ce5debd653777c0/GVFS/GVFS.Common/Maintenance/GitMaintenanceQueue.cs#L19) for an example).

   Testing has shown that if long-running (or blocking) work is scheduled for the managed thread pool it will have a detrimental effect on `HttpRequestor.SendRequest` and any operation that depends on it (e.g. downloading file sizes, downloading loose objects, hydrating files, etc.).

 - <a id="bgexceptions"></a>*Catch all exceptions on long-running tasks and background threads*

-  It's not safe to allow VFS4G to run continue to run after unhandled exceptions in long running tasks (`TaskCreationOptions.LongRunning`) and/or background threads have causes those tasks/threads to stop running.
+  It's not safe to allow VFS4G to continue to run after unhandled exceptions in long running tasks (`TaskCreationOptions.LongRunning`) and/or background threads have causesd those tasks/threads to stop running.
 A top level `try/catch(Exception)` should wrap the code that runs in the background thread, and any unhandled exceptions should be caught, logged, and force VFS4G to exit (`Environment.Exit`).

   An example of this pattern can be seen [here](https://github.com/Microsoft/VFSForGit/blob/4baa37df6bde2c9a9e1917fc7ce5debd653777c0/GVFS/GVFS.Virtualization/Background/BackgroundFileSystemTaskRunner.cs#L233) in `BackgroundFileSystemTaskRunner.ProcessBackgroundTasks`.